 “I reject in the strongest possible terms what Dr Starkey said in that clip and so very wish I’d caught it at the time,” Grimes tweeted, citing inexperience as the reason he nodded in agreement rather than raising his eyebrows to the roof.
 “I am still learning the ropes, I will be much more alert to challenging this kind of thing in future.”

-Which brings us on to lies.
+Which brings us on to insincerity/deception.
 Private Eye Issue 1526 highlights the significant experience Grimes has as an interviewer, including presenting the Live from North Street podcast from 2018-2019 (three of the guests interviewed were professors), the 15 podcasts he presented for BrexitCentral in 2017 and six episodes of his Grime Time podcast in which he interviewed figures like pro-EU campaigner Will Dry.
 Grimes had no issues challenging Dry, an influential figure whose views run contrary to Brexit, but apparently lacked the experience to argue with Starkey.

 “In his explanation for not challenging Starkey,” Private Eye conclude, “which pointedly was not an apology, (Grimes) tried to put it all down to inexperience and ineptitude.
 His extensive back-catalogue suggests otherwise.”

-Contradiction, inexperience, incompetence, lies…none of them seem to deny Grimes a platform in every conservative’s idea of liberal media run amok, the BBC.
+Contradiction, inexperience, incompetence, deception…none of them seem to deny Grimes a platform in every conservative’s idea of liberal media run amok, the BBC.
 Most strikingly, Grimes was invited onto Politics Live to discuss the Irish election a few days after tweeting that he couldn’t get to grips with the Irish electoral system!